iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Geometry

+### B-spline

-The B-spline API has several name changes for consistency:
+The B-spline API has the following name changes for consistency:

 | Deprecated                                                    | Replacement                                                   |
 | ------------------------------------------------------------- | ------------------------------------------------------------- |